Jagannath

 The English word juggernaut was the rendition into English of "Jagannath" by early British in India, and came to mean a very large and unstoppable force from accounts of the famous Ratha Yatra processions in Puri.

 Jagannath is considered a non-sectarian deity.
-He is significant regionally in the Indian states of Odisha, Chhattisgarh, West Bengal, Jharkhand, Bihar, Gujarat, Assam, Manipur and Tripura.
+He is significant regionally in the Indian states of Odisha, West Bengal, Chhattisgarh, Jharkhand, Bihar, Gujarat, Assam, Manipur and Tripura.
 He is also significant to the Hindus of Bangladesh.
-The Jagannath temple in Puri, Odisha is particularly significant in Vaishnavism, and is regarded as one of the Char Dham pilgrimage sites in India.
-The Jagannath temple is massive, over 200 ft high in the Nagara architecture style of Hindu temple architecture, and one of the best surviving specimens of Kalinga architecture, namely Odisha art and architecture.
+The Jagannath temple in Puri, Odisha is significant in Hinduism, and is regarded as one of the Char Dham pilgrimage sites in India.
+The Jagannath temple is massive, over 215 ft high in the Kalinga architecture style of Hindu temple architecture, and one of the best surviving specimens of Kalinga architecture, namely Odisha art and architecture.
 It has been one of the major pilgrimage destinations for Hindus since about 800 CE.

-The annual festival called the Ratha yatra celebrated in June or July every year in eastern states of India is dedicated to Jagannath.
-His image, along with the other two associated deities, is ceremoniously brought out of the sacrosanctum (Garbhagruha) of his chief temple in Puri (ଶ୍ରୀ ମନ୍ଦିର, Śrī Mandira).
+The annual festival called the Ratha Yatra celebrated in June or July every year in eastern states of India is dedicated to Jagannath.
+His image, along with the other two associated deities, is ceremoniously brought out of the sacrosanctum (Garbhagriha) of his chief temple in Puri (ଶ୍ରୀ ମନ୍ଦିର, Śrī Mandira).
 They are placed in a temple car which is then pulled by numerous volunteers to the Gundicha Temple (located at a distance of nearly 3 km).
 They stay there for eight days, and on the 9th day they are returned to the main temple.
 Coinciding with the Ratha Yatra festival at Puri, similar processions are organized at Jagannath temples throughout the world.
-It falls on the Dwitiya Tithi, the second day of the bright fortnight of the Sharad Paksha (also called Shukla Paksha), a fortnight of the Hindu lunar month of Asadh.
-During the festive public procession of Jagannath in Puri, hundreds of thousands of devotees visit Puri to see Jagganath in chariot.
+It falls on the Dwitiya Tithi, the second day of the bright fortnight of the Sharad Paksha (also called Shukla Paksha), a fortnight of the Hindu lunar month of Ashadha.
+During the festive public procession of Jagannath in Puri, about a million of devotees visit Puri to see Jagannath in chariot.